JoeTonDev/JoeTonDev/README.md

 ### Hi there 👋
-Backend developer focusing on agentic AI development.
+Backend developer focusing on algorithmic trading and agentic AI development.
 I'm looking to collaborate on any backend projects.
-Rust, and Python.
+Rust and Python.